rohithateappple/MegaGridDocumentation/docs/grid-interactions/grid-interactions-actor.md

 ## Example Projects

-MegaGrid includes an example project featuring additional implementations such as Multi-Agent Pathfinding and Level Changes.
+MegaGrid includes an example project featuring additional implementations such as **Multi-Agent Pathfinding**, **Tiles Under Object** and **Runtime Level Changes**.
 I highly encourage you to explore these as well.

 !!! note
     The example project is different from the demo game.
 While some features may be missing, they can be easily implemented.